Understanding Scope 3 Emissions: The Complete Guide for 2026

 What are Scope 3 Emissions?

-Scope 3 emissions are all indirect greenhouse gas emissions that occur in a company's value chain, excluding those covered by Scope 2.
-These emissions occur from sources not owned or directly controlled by the organization but are related to the company's activities.
+Scope 3 emissions represent the largest portion of most organizations' carbon footprints, yet they remain the most challenging to measure and manage.
+These are all indirect greenhouse gas emissions that occur in a company's value chain, excluding those covered by Scope 2.
+They occur from sources not owned or directly controlled by the organization but are related to the company's activities.

 The 15 Categories of Scope 3 Emissions

-The GHG Protocol defines 15 categories of Scope 3 emissions, divided into upstream and downstream activities:
+The GHG Protocol defines 15 categories of Scope 3 emissions:

 Upstream Activities